backstage/backstage/packages/core-components/api-report.md

   children,
 }: PropsWithChildren<Props_21>) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "IProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ThemedHeaderProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "PageWithHeader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)